Who can determine whether a medical treatment will work?

 In the Department of Biostatistics, we develop innovative statistical methods to address public health challenges.
 Our faculty provides leadership in public health and biomedical research efforts that have a major impact on the prevention and treatment of disease.
 Graduates from our program assume leadership positions in academia, government, and industry.

-The department offers concentrations in either biostatistics
+The department offers two degree programs in biostatistics

 (Master of Science